-Celtics Odds: Boston Looks To Win Eighth Straight Game In Meeting Vs. Kings
+NBA Odds: Celtics Look To Win Eighth Consecutive Game In Meeting Vs. Kings

 The Celtics keep busy following Wednesday night’s clash with a visit to Portland on Thursday before traveling to Utah to take on the Jazz on Saturday.

 Following a brief two-game road trip, the Trail Blazers return home looking to avoid recording consecutive SU losses at Moda Center for the first time since Christmas.
-The Trail Blazers are 6-4 SU in their past 10 games at home, but they have covered in just four of their last 15 home meetings with Boston.
+The Trail Blazers are 6-4 SU in their past 10 home games, but they have covered in just four of their last 15 home meetings with Boston.

 Utah rides a three-game SU win streak but has struggled in recent home dates against the Celtics, going 2-3 SU and ATS in its past five meetings at Vivint Smart Home Arena.